neyrinckaudio/docs-vcpro/docs/logic-pro.md

     Logic Pro will not detect V-Control Pro surfaces unless Automatic Installation is enabled.

 !!! info "Enable System Settings / Security / Network"
-    Mac OS Sequoia and later require V-Control Pro to be enabled.
+    macOS Sequoia and later require V-Control Pro to be enabled.

 !!! info "One Way Communication Issue"
     If Logic Pro has one-way communication with a V-Control Pro surface, try changing the [IPv6 Setting](#ipv6-setting).